 Read my article on the dangers of electric mowers so you understand why you need to take caution when working on your electric mower.

-6. Debris Restricting Blade Rotation on Your EGO Mower
+6. Debris Restricting Blade Rotation

 The blade may not be able to freely turn because there is significant grass and debris packed under the mower deck.